The previous Volvo S60 was a thoroughly likeable thing, but perhaps never really set the market on fire.

 The boot’s practical, too, its 442 litres accessed through a decent opening, while dropping the rear seats allows loads of nearly 1.8 metres to be accommodated.

 Dare we say it but it’s also rather handsomely styled.
 The larger S90 looks a little ungainly from the rear, but the S60 appears far more taught; athletic, even.
-There’s a line that kicks up from the rear wheel-arch and arcs around the tail-lights before forming the trailing edge of the boot-spoiler, just one of the styling queues that hint at the S60’s sportier persona.
+There’s a line that kicks up from the rear wheel-arch and arcs around the tail-lights before forming the trailing edge of the boot-spoiler, just one of the styling cues that hint at the S60’s sportier persona.

 Indeed, Volvo go as far as to describe it as a driver’s car, and while at first that might sound like more of a marketing aspiration, there is plenty of truth to it.

-Turn into a corner and the front wheels react obediently and consistently.
+Turn in to a corner and the front wheels react obediently and consistently.
 The steering – beautifully light and reassuring around town – is a little lacking in feedback, but that doesn’t make it any less precise.
 Nor does it take more than a few corners before you develop considerable confidence in the S60’s abilities, and that’s a quality that’s at the heart of all the best driver’s cars.

 Perhaps the trade-off is a low-speed ride that can occasionally feel a little fractious, although it never becomes tiresome as it can in some of the harder-edged competition.